Volume Indicator: How Pro Stock Market Analysts Use It

 What Does High Volume Mean in Stocks?

 High volume in stocks can mean two things.
-High volume when the price decreases means more sellers than buyers, a sell-off.
-High volume when the stock price is going up means there is a rally in the stock price, meaning more buyers than sellers, which increases demand and pushes the stock price up.
+High volume when the price decreases means there are more sellers than buyers, which is a sell-off.
+High volume when the stock price is going up means there is a rally in the stock price, meaning there are more buyers than sellers, which increases demand and pushes the stock price up.

 What is a Good Volume for a Stock?

 A good volume for stocks is at least $1 million traded daily.
-That means Stock Price * Volume = $ volume Traded.
+That means Stock Price * Volume = $ Volume Traded.
 There is another easy way to see if a stock has enough volume.
-If you see large gaps between the open and closing price for any stock, there is not enough liquidity.
+There is not enough liquidity if you see large gaps between the open and closing price for any stock.
 This means there is not enough volume for good liquidity.

 Penny stocks often do not have enough volume.
 For example, if the stock price is $1 and the volume is 5,000, that means only $5000 of stocks is traded in a single day; that is not a fair and equitable market.

 Volume and price have important characteristics.
-It is all about the direction of price movement compared to the increases or decreases in volume.
-In short, it is about Buyers and Sellers.
+The direction of price movement compared to increases or decreases in volume is everything.
+In short, it is about buyers and sellers.

 1. Price Up & Volume Up (PUVU)